Mosasaur5526/paper-reading-repo/content/home/readings.md

 ---
-# An instance of the Accomplishments widget.
+# An instance of the Blank widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: blank